jacob-leider/CSDS-391/hw4/README.md

 | 22 | 105737 | 180716 | 12865 | 1338 | 1.62 | 1.00 | 1.46 | 1.30 |
 | 24 | 149124 | 93690 | 32305 | 2959 | 1.56 | 1.00 | 1.47 | 1.31 |
 | 26 | 173054 | 162039 | 49519 | 5104 | 1.53 | 1.00 | 1.45 | 1.31 |

+For clarity of the table, solution length is left out.
+However, in every case, A* achieved an optimal solution (same as BFS) for both heuristics, while DFS generated a solution of length between $10^4$ and $10^5$.